top of page

 This is an amazing picture of God’s grace toward the guilty, toward us.
 His mercy was manifested toward men.
 We are Barabbas.
 We are the sinful.
 We are the ones guilty of violating God’s law.
 We are the ones condemned under the penalty of death.
 We are those who incur God’s judgement.
 We are incapable of freeing ourselves.
 We are doomed to die.

 Today rejoice in the guiltless one.
 Praise God for the sinless life, the sacrificial death and the supernatural resurrection of Jesus.
 Thank the Lord that He gave his life for the guilty.
-Thank God that Jesus was punished and you were pardon.
+Thank God that Jesus was punished so you could be pardon.
+If you haven’t done so, today trust in the death of Jesus, the guiltless one, to set you free from your sin and guilt.

 Recent Posts